 BUT SHE COULDN'T DO IT.
 The Holy Spirit had brought to her remembrance (Luke 2:32 & 35) "A light to lighten the Gentiles, and the glory of thy people Israel."
 AND: "(Yea, a sword shall pierce through thy own soul also,) that the thoughts of many hearts may be revealed."

 (Matt.
 27:31) Then the tough, battle hardened, burly Roman soldiers with their rough uncaring hands strip the scarlet/purple robe off Jesus and they jerk and blood smear His own raiment back upon Him.
-(John 19:17) They roughly shove the cross on His raw, wounded, bloody flesh torn back and shoulder and make Him carry it a few weak, staggering, stumbling, dragging, slow, painful steps.
+(John 19:17) They roughly shove the cross on His raw, wounded, bloody flesh torn back, shoulders and ribs and make Him carry it a few weak, staggering, stumbling, dragging, slow, painful steps.

 (Mark 15:20-21) Then they compel Simon the Cyrenian, the father of Alexander, to help Jesus carry His cross to a knoll near Jerusalem that is part of Mount Moriah (John 19:17) called Golgotha in Hebrew and (Luke 23:33) Calvary in Greek; both names mean (a place of the skull).

 A place of the skull: Mount Moriah: (Matt.
 1:1 keywords: Jesus Christ, David, Abraham) (1Sam.
 17:37-54 esp.
-V. 54) It was the exact spot David buried Goliath's head to show Satan (Matt.
-1:1) his son (physical lineage), the heavenly David, Jesus Christ, would (Gen 3:15) bruise Satan's head on this very same spot, (Gen. 22:1-8 esp.
+V. 54) It was the exact spot God had inspired David to bury Goliath's head to show Satan (Matt.
+1:1) his son (physical lineage), the heavenly David, Jesus Christ, would (Gen 3:15 God's prophesy) bruise Satan's head on this very same spot, (Gen. 22:1-18 esp.
 V.8 keyword: lamb) where their father (physical lineage) Abraham had prepared to sacrifice his son Isaac (V.16-18) thus locking in God's everlasting covenant with Abraham because Abraham had obeyed God's voice, but God had provided the lamb!

 There the horror continues when (Mark 15:25) at the third hour (Matt.
 27:35-36) they jerk Jesus' raiment off, slam Jesus' naked, unresisting, tortured body down on the cross and the uncaring Roman soldiers hammer the heavy iron nails, (Col. 2:13-14) which are our sins, YOURS AND MINE, shrieking through His hands and feet into the wood.
 Jesus' battered, swollen face contorts into a grimace of agony with every dull, thumping hammer blow.